 Some Tips For A Consistent Bake

 First make sure your butter and egg are at room temperature.
+And do not confuse room temperature with warm.
+You should be able to push into the butter but it should not be a so soft it’s starting to melt.
 If I’m in a rush, I will often chop up my butter so it warms up a little faster.
 Do not warm butter in the microwave.
 It’s much better to start off with slightly cool butter rather than a melty glop.
 If your egg is cold, put it in a small glass with warm water for 10 minutes and it will be ready to go.

 Next, measure out your ingredients.
 I always weigh everything, because the scale doesn’t lie and you’ll never end up using more or less of an ingredient.
 But many people don’t bother and use the scoop method.
 If that’s the case for you, make sure you stir the flour a bit before scooping and then take a butter knife and level the scoop by running it across the top.
 Never pack the flour down with your hand or scoop against the side of a container-you’ll end up scooping way too much flour and your results with be leaden and disappointing.